rickbeerendonk/react-examples/27 - Future/react17.md

 ### Not limited to Function Components

-The memo HOC is not limited to wrap Function Components, but can be used on any type of component.
+The memo function is not limited to wrap Function Components, but can be used on any type of component.

-...chaining memo HOC (greet, name)?...

 ## Suspense